In this instalment of our Kubernetes consulting series we explore the key role of Kubernetes as part of a secure microservices architecture.

 How do microservices differ from monolith infrastructure?
 And how does Kubernetes deal with all this?
 Let’s find out.

 Microservices and monolith are architectural styles, but not those that we are likely to encounter in art history lessons.
-What is meant here is the architecture of cloud-based applications.
+Here we're talking about the architecture of cloud-based applications.

 Microservice is the approach taken when cloud-based applications are built as a set of small services.
 Each works autonomously but in communication with the others.
 This is similar to the traditional architecture approach taken to building a Baroque church.
 Different craftsmen work on their own part of the framework, with the autonomously created sections finally coming together as a complete ‘composition’.